What we’re about

 7:00 - 8:30: Discussion of featured work

 Come with an open but critical mind, awareness of your own biases, and respect for your fellow humans.
-We're here to have a good conversation and a good time, and to that end we ask that everybody abide by the rules of civil conversation.
+We're here to have a good conversation and a good time, and to that end your participation is subject to the Triangle Skeptics events code of conduct.